Welcome to the fantastical world of New York City travel tips.

 Just say that you’re visiting the city and we’ll know what you’re talking about and maybe even accept you as one of our own (Welcome to the inner circle!
 You’ll love it here.
 Now move out of my way.
 I’m late for work!).

-That’s All The New York City Tourist Tips For You Folks!
+That’s All The New York City Travel Tips I Got!

 I’m sure there are a ton more mistakes you could make in New York City, but this list should be good enough to help you survive here, at least for a week or so.